myrtam/CANNR/README.md

 If you go to this project and then click the Build button, you will be prompted to build the project.
 Once the project has been built, you can find the built Docker project in the external/working/project1 folder.
 To build the image and run the container, follow the instructions for building and running project1 above.

+To stop the tool, use the command

+docker stop cannrtool

+To restart it, use the command

+docker start cannrtool